Skip to content

 * Penalties shown are indicative.
 The actual penalty depends on case circumstances, applicable mitigating and aggravating factors.

-Defense Strategy: Self-Use vs Trafficking Defense
+Defense Strategy: Self-Use vs Trafficking Defence

 Consumption Profile